cheesesashimi/theywhiteboardedme/index.md

 - [Companies that don't whiteboard](/companies-that-dont-whiteboard.html)

 ## Step 2
-The next step depends on where you are and what you're doing:

 ### I'm looking for a job
 If you are looking for a job, only apply and accept interview requests with